Estimation of Ground Reaction Forces from Kinematic Data during Locomotion: Results and Discussion

 \subsection{Ground Reaction Force Estimation and Validation}

 GRFs acting on the foot were measured using force plates, providing a complete three-dimensional representation of the interaction between the foot and the ground.
-The force plates record the AP, ML and vertical components as well as the CoP \cite{Winter2009}.
+The force plates record the AP, ML and vertical components \cite{Winter2009}.
 These measurements were used to validate the GRFs estimated from marker-based kinematic data (Eq. \ref{eq:Newton}).
-To smooth out the signal, a Butterworth filter is applied with cutoff frequency of 5 Hz.
+To reduce high-frequency noise, both the marker and force plate data were filtered using the same Butterworth 4th-order low-pass filter with a standard 8 Hz cutoff frequency commonly used in gait analysis, thereby minimizing phase distortion between the two signals \cite{Kristianslund2012}.
 As seen in Fig. \ref{fig:filtered_marker_vs_force_data}, a strong agreement is observed between the two modalities.